alatiera/gnome-podcasts/README.md

 ## A note about the project's name

-The project was named after Allan Moore's character [Evey Hammond](https://en.wikipedia.org/wiki/Evey_Hammond) from the graphic novel V for Vendetta.
+The project used to be called Hammond, after Allan Moore's character [Evey Hammond](https://en.wikipedia.org/wiki/Evey_Hammond) from the graphic novel V for Vendetta.

-It has nothing to do with the horrible headlines on the news.
+It was renamed to GNOME Podcasts on 2018/07/24 shortly before its first public release.

 ## Acknowledgments

-Hammond's design is heavily insired by [GNOME Music](https://wiki.gnome.org/Design/Apps/Music) and [Vocal](http://vocalproject.net/).
+GNOME Podcasts's design is heavily insired by [GNOME Music](https://wiki.gnome.org/Design/Apps/Music) and [Vocal](http://vocalproject.net/).

 We also copied some elements from [GNOME News](https://wiki.gnome.org/Design/Apps/Potential/News).